hkhanna/django-stripe-billing/README.md

 1. `python3 manage.py migrate`
 1. `python3 manage.py createsuperuser`
 1. `python3 manage.py runserver`
-1. If you are going to run the non-API Stripe Checkout and Checkout Portal flow, you need to set `STRIPE_API_KEY` and setup a Paid plan in the admin with a Stripe `price_id` from the real Stripe testing environment.
+1. If you are going to run the non-API Stripe Checkout and Checkout Portal flow, you need to set `BILLING_STRIPE_API_KEY` and setup a Paid plan in the admin with a Stripe `price_id` from the real Stripe testing environment.

 ## Running the Test Suite